-1918 was the year we nearly lost the Great War but ultimately won it with a young conscript army; a year of continuous fighting in which we lost more casualties than in the years of Passchendaele or the Somme; a year in which at one stage the British Army stood with backs to the wall, a hair’s breadth away from disaster, yet finished the war with 100 days of continuous victories; a year in which both sides made liberal use of gas, as the process of killing reached its finest development.
+1918 was the year we nearly lost the Great War but ultimately won it with a young conscript army; it was a year of continuous fighting in which we lost more casualties than in the years of Passchendaele or the Somme; it was a year in which - at one stage - the British Army stood with its back to the wall, a hair’s breadth away from disaster, yet prevailed with 100 days of continuous victories.
+It was a year in which both sides turned heavily toward gas warfare, and the process of killing had reached peak efficiency.

 Meet a Highland soldier from 1918 and learn about his experience at the front and his reflections on the Armistice.
 Should we celebrate victory or the end of the War?
-Should we commemorate noble sacrifice or waste?
+Should we commemorate noble sacrifice or wasted lives?
 What did it mean to him?
-And why should it matter to you?
+And, why should it matter to you?